henrw/Gatsby-personal-website/example/content/project/mask/index.md

 ### Maths
 #### Revised SIR model

-The model we chose for the simulation of masks interacting with infection numbers is [the SIR model](https://scipython.com/book/chapter-8-scipy/additional-examples/the-sir-epidemic-model/).
+The model we chose for the simulation of masks interacting with infection numbers is the SIR model [[1]](#references).

 In SIR model, three groups of people are divided for a pandemic: